 # enhanced DB security require_once ("/home/[yourusername]/external_includes/database_info.php"); $wgDBserver = $database_server; $wgDBname = $database_name; $wgDBuser = $database_user; $wgDBpassword = $database_pw; # DB variables not security related - leave these alone from how when you set up your wiki $wgDBprefix = "wiki_"; $wgDBtype = "mysql";

-You have the option of which licensing to use.
-View the following article for details:
+You can select which MediaWiki license you wish to use.
+See the following article for more details:

 Wikipedia uses GFDL.
-If you want content to be able to be reused in Wikipedia and other GFDL-projects, then you must use GFDL (or multi-license to use both).
-In general, if there are other projects you want to work with, you should have compatible licensing.
+If you wish to enable reusable content in Wikipedia and other GFDL projects, then you must use GFDL (or multi-license to use both).
+In general, if there are other projects you want to work with, you should use compatible licensing.

 You can enable debugging by adding lines at the bottom of your LocalSettings.php file.
 By enabling this, you are provided detailed debugging information to help isolate the cause.

 You can shorten the URLs to appear more user friendly.
-For example, you can change:
+For example, you can change the following URL example: